Dispatch9001/shadventure/README.md

 ```
 powershell -C "iwr https://raw.githubusercontent.com/Dispatch9001/shadventure/master/win/install.bat -O install.bat; .\install.bat"
 ```
 2. Through WSL:
   The Linux install instructions will work fine through WSL if you already have it installed.
 If you don't, just use the oneliner above.

+### macOS

+This script has not been tested on macOS, but it *should* work out of the box.
+The steps would be identical to Linux.

 ## TODO